-User testing will help you in collecting the user requirements, which you can list down in a document for your easy reference.
+User testing will help you collect the user requirements, which you can list down in a document for your easy reference.
 You get a chance to create a more intuitive user experience for your future audience.
 You can empathize with the audience and design a UX that can significantly influence their behavior.

 However, you do not need to give your project’s entire ropes into the audience’s hands.
 The mixed reviews will end up creating a mess.

 Step 3: Define the tools and technologies that you will be using:

 If you know what you wish to achieve from the application, then the entire process of UI/UX designing becomes relatively easy for you.
 To move ahead with the design, you need to know the tools and technologies available to you for UX designing.
 The potential technologies & tools will make it easier for you to implement UX design.